 Bragar Eagel & Squire, P.C.
 Is Investigating Compass, EyePoint, F45, and PROG and Encourages Investors to Contact the Firm

-NEW YORK, Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Compass Minerals International, Inc. CMP, EyePoint Pharmaceuticals, Inc. EYPT, F45 Training Holdings, Inc. FXLV, and PROG Holdings, Inc. PRG.
+/EIN News/ -- NEW YORK, Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Compass Minerals International, Inc. (NYSE: CMP), EyePoint Pharmaceuticals, Inc. (NASDAQ: EYPT), F45 Training Holdings, Inc. (NYSE: FXLV), and PROG Holdings, Inc. (NYSE: PRG).
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On September 23, 2022, the U.S. Securities and Exchange Commission (“SEC”) announced that Compass had been ordered to pay $12 million to settle charges for “misleading investors” by repeatedly assuring that a technology update at its most significant salt mine was “on track to materially reduce costs and boost its operating results starting in 2018,” when, in reality, costs at the mine were increasing, “substantially [undermining] the projected savings.”
 Further, the SEC also noted that Compass overstated the amount of salt it was able to produce.